Pipikaula/Lisp/README.md

 A lisp project made for fun

-Step 1 in the user guide should not be followed
+Edit: Step 1 in the user guide should not be followed